emberjs-cn/www.emberjs.cn/source/bilingual_guides/routing/loading-and-error-substates.md

 [Example JSBin](http://emberjs.jsbin.com/ucanam/3307)

-This will, like legacy `LoadingRoute`, append a top-level view when the router goes into a loading state, and tear down the view once the transition finishes.
+This will, like the legacy `LoadingRoute`, append a top-level view when the router goes into a loading state, and tear down the view once the transition finishes.